keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 <img width="800px" alt="3D medical animation still shot showing the structure of a coronavirus" src="https://www.scientificanimations.com/wp-content/uploads/2020/01/3D-medical-animation-coronavirus-structure.jpg"/>
 </p>
 <h1 style="font-size="+1">For an introduction to SARS-CoV-2, viral mutations and phylogenetic trees, check our <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Introduction_en " target="_ blank">Introductory narrative!</a></h1>
-For better user experience, recommend reading this narrative on a computer rather than a smartphone.
+For better user experience, we recommend reading this narrative on a computer rather than a smartphone.
 Image credit: <a href="https://www.scientificanimations.com/wiki-images/" target="_ blank">scientificanimations</a>
 </div>